resiprocate/resiprocate/resip/recon/readme.txt

         second media participant will override the first and both media participants will be destroyed when the second file has completed playing.

-2. The newer Topology Graph interface is used in recon to get Bridge Mixing support.
-The following is a list of features that have either been deprecated or are not yet implemented in this interface.

-    a.
-Streaming media from an http URL has been deperecated - thus http URLs are not supported in the createMediaParticipant interface.

-    b.
-When playing media tones and files, the local-only and remote-only flags have not yet been implemented, and will not currently work.

-3. A new Multiple Media Interface Mode has been implemented to help with limitation #1 above.
+2. A new Multiple Media Interface Mode has been implemented to help with limitation #1 above.
 This mode is more appropriate when using recon to implement a media server.
     By default, this mode uses 1 sipXtapi media interface per conversation, as opposed to a single global media interface.
 If you use